rushiagr/npf/content/blog/python-engineer-beginner-mistakes.md

 ## Spaces after comma and colon

 Just make this a habit.
-It improves your code quality.
+It improves your code readability.

 Example 1 - bad: